 - Rounding up the Best Backpacking Gear Roundup

-Ok, so quickly, what’s being covered in this backpacking gear buyer’s guide?
+Ok, so quickly, what’s being covered in this backpacking gear hunter’s guide?

 How to Pack for Backpacking

 Choosing what to take in your backpacking setup is a matter of experience and knowledge.
-I’m a strong supporter of the notion that this simply takes practice.
+I’m a strong supporter of the notion that this simply takes practice and trial and error based on the experience of what works for you and what does not.

-The first time you take off, you’re going to take some stuff you later regret and you’re going to buy some stuff that you never really needed.
+The first time you take off, you’re going to take some bits with you that later you will regret and you’re going to buy some stuff that you never really needed.
 The next time around, you’ll do a better job.
-Travelling is simply a matter of levelling up.
+Traveling and backpacking are simply a matter of leveling up.

 There are two questions you’ve got to ask yourself: